Father, Imam, Farmer.

 Qari Muhammad, from Pakistan, did not hesitate when WaterAid needed land to install a sewage treatment unit to bring good sanitation and hygiene to his local community.

 Qari Muhammad said: "I realised the importance of this project and donated my land for it.
 I thought that it will be a great welfare work for the entire village, and everybody will benefit from it."

 This generous deed helped bring clean water to the community, transforming lives for the better.
 A farmer himself, Qari Muhammad has benefitted from having access to clean water for crops.

 When we work together, big change happens.
 In these ten best days of the year, you can help bring clean water to people who need it most.

 Will you donate your Sadaqah or Zakat today?

 Bring clean water to communities in Bangladesh, Pakistan or Mali by giving your Zakat to WaterAid.

 WaterAid has teams in 28 countries across the world, working with our partners to transform millions of lives every year by improving access to clean water, toilets and hygiene.

-Since 1981, we’ve reached over 27 million people with clean water.
+Since 1981, we’ve directly reached 28 million people with clean water.
 But we can’t stop there.

 In the last 40 years, we’ve gone from strength to strength to become one of the most respected organisations dealing solely with water, sanitation and hygiene issues.